dbs700/dbs700.github.io/content/post/2022-12-02-current-state-of-large-language-models-and-their-limitations/index.md

 ### What are the limitations of large language models

-As mentioned in a lot of blog posts recently, we're facing a new Moore's law.
+As mentioned in many blog posts recently, we're facing a new Moore's law.
 Large Language Model size has been increasing 10x every year for the last few years.

 ![](images/model-evo.jpg)